Suds-p/spotify-calendar/README.md

 8. Loading screen?
 9. Maybe add error handling for Python in case data files don't exist.
 10. Move Spotify API code to Python (if possible) so album URLs get pulled in one place.
+11. (Optional) Clicking on date opens song in Spotify app.

 ### Progress
 - March 15, 2022 - Started project.
 Pulled album covers from track IDs.